 Artist Statement Editing Services

 Writing artist statements, project proposals for grant & residency applications, resumes, and cover letters are all necessities for artists.
-Whether you are applying for an MFA or BFA program, preparing an artist statement for an exhibition, applying for an animation job, these written docs are essential towards realizing your goals as an artist.
-Many artists […]
+Table of Contents Whether you are applying for an MFA or BFA program, preparing an artist statement for an exhibition, applying for an animation job, these written docs are essential towards realizing your goals as an […]

 Purchase an Artist Call

 An artist call with our staff of seasoned professional artists is a great way to get customized support that fits your needs as an artist.
-Customized support is necessary to make progress There is definitely a limit to how much you can absorb from content online on your own.
-At a certain point, it’s important […]
+Table of Contents Customized support is necessary to make progress There is definitely a limit to how much you can absorb from content online on your own.
+At a certain […]

 Purchase a Portfolio Critique